Faithvonic: 2012–present: Career beginnings, singles and Rich with You

 In 2012, Faithvonic started writing and recording her own music.
 She derived her stage name from her first name and mother's name Yvonne.
 In 2014, Faithvonic signed a record deal with KLW Entertainment, a record label owned by Kimmie Weeks.
 That same year, she and other artists formed the music collective LATA, an acronym for Liberia Artists Together for Advancement.
-The group recorded "The Hope Song", a track that raises awareness about Liberia's Ebola virus epidemic; the song was created in partnership with ActionAid Liberia.
-Faithvonic signed a new record deal with Nebo Records after her contract with KLW Entertainment expired in 2016.
-Her debut single under Nebo Records, titled "Come For Me", was released in April 2017.
-In August 2020, Faithvonic partnered with ActionAid Liberia to release the COVID-19 awareness song "Africa Fight".
+The group recorded "The Hope Song", a track that raises awareness about Liberia's Ebola virus epidemic.
+It was created in partnership with ActionAid Liberia.
+In 2016, Faithvonic signed a new record deal with Nebo Records after her contract with KLW Entertainment expired.
+Her debut single under Nebo Records, "Come For Me", was released in April 2017.
+In August 2020, she partnered with ActionAid Liberia to release the COVID-19 awareness song "Africa Fight".

-In January 2021, she collaborated with DJ Weezy, Natif, Fullest 4, and Young Classic to release "Bassa First Bassa Last", the official County Meet song.
+In January 2021, Faithvonic collaborated with DJ Weezy, Natif, Fullest 4, and Young Classic to release "Bassa First Bassa Last", the official County Meet song for Grand Bassa County.
 She lent vocals to Angel Dweh's Afropop single "Come Over", which was released on January 15, 2021.
-On February 14, 2021, Faithvonic released her debut extended play, titled Rich with You, to coincide with Valentine's Day.
-The EP comprises 6 tracks and features guest appearances from Stunna, T Crack, and Kpanto.
+On February 14, 2021, Faithvonic released her debut extended play, Rich with You, to coincide with Valentine's Day.
+The EP has six tracks and features collaborations with Stunna, T Crack, and Kpanto.
 It was initially intended to be released as an album but due to the COVID-19 pandemic, her team decided to release it as an EP.
 Produced by Mr. Valuable and Stunnashine, all of the songs on Rich with You are personal and depict real life events.
-Faithvonic dedicated the EP's title track "Rich with You" to her fans and partner.
+Faithvonic dedicated the title track, "Rich with You", to her fans and partner.

-In October 2022, Faithvonic released the single "Badway"; described as "an up-tempo, fast-paced ode to love", the song features vocals by Takun J and PCK.
-She dedicated the song to lovers and newlyweds and said listeners would easily relate to it.
+In October 2022, Faithvonic released the single "Badway", which features vocals by Takun J and PCK; it was described as "an up-tempo, fast-paced ode to love".
+Faithvonic dedicated the song to lovers and newlyweds, and said listeners would easily relate to it.
 She is a brand ambassador for several brands, including Glow Liberia, GC Luxury Beauty, and Zara Mall.

-Humanitarian works
+Humanitarian work

 Faithvonic partnered with ActionAid Liberia to hold a public dialogue at Red Light Market, where she spoke to men about violence against women.
-She has also been involved with ActionAid Liberia's Safe Cities campaign and Activista youth network.
-Moreover, she is a Girls Rights ambassador for the NGO, and has helped empower young girls across Liberia to advocate for their rights.
+She has been involved with ActionAid Liberia's Safe Cities campaign and Activista youth network.
+She also serves as a Girls Rights ambassador for ActionAid Liberia.
 Faithvonic founded the "Speak Out Loud" foundation, an initiative that provides education for street sellers and underprivileged girls.